Teebusch/mifa/cran-comments.md

 ## Resubmission
 This is a resubmission.
 These changes have been made:

-* Use standard CRAN template for the MIT license.
+* Use standard 2-line CRAN template for the MIT license.
-* Fix 2 invalid URLs in NEWS.md (added trailing slashes).
-* Changed two doi URLs in the documentation to use `\doi` and adapted doi URLs in README.md to match the format.
-* Fix invalid link to external documentation (mice::mids).
+* Add literature reference for method to package description.

 ## Test environments
 * GitHub Actions (ubuntu-20.04): release, devel, oldrel